Skip to main content

 Following testing and assessment the AuSAP Expert Committee reviews the AuSAP Test and Assessment Protocol's Parameter Assessments for each product.
 The Parameter Assessment assigns ‘good’, ‘acceptable’, ‘marginal’ or ‘not acceptable’ against each of the selected criteria tested, and is used as an internal guide for discussion by the Expert Committee.

-This assessment process does not allow for direct comparisons between special purpose car seats, due to their often unique designs in providing for the needs of children with disabilities and medical conditions.
+This assessment process does not allow for direct comparisons between products, due to their often unique designs in providing for the needs of children (and older occupants) with disabilities and medical conditions.
 This is unlike other independent programs, such as Australia's Child Restraint Evaluation Program which applies star ratings.

 Half circle icon